 Lake the other Great Lakes, Huron's water levels also fluctuate with the seasons.
 Generally, the lowest lake levels are found in January and the highest in July, however exceptions to this have been noted.
 The average yearly level varies depending on long-term precipitation and snow melt off.

 Below is a list of coast lights with a range equal to or greater than 10 SM.
-From the head of the St. Clair River north along the eastern shore of Michigan then east and south along the eastern shore of Lake Huron:
+From the head of the St. Clair River north along the eastern shore of Michigan then east and south along the western shore of Ontario:

 Ft.
 Gratiot Light

 Fl G 6s 82ft 16 SM (13.9 NM/25.7 KM)